Brander Matthews: Early life

-Matthews born to a wealthy family in New Orleans, grew up in New York City.
+Matthews was born to a wealthy family in New Orleans and grew up in New York City.

 He attended Columbia College, graduating in 1871.
 There, he was a member of the Philolexian Society and the fraternity of Delta Psi (St. Anthony Hall).
 He graduated from Columbia Law School in 1873.
 However, he demonstrated no real interest in law and never really needed to work for a living.

 Later, Matthews' father went bankrupt and the family fortune was lost.
 However, his mother's money provided him with a comfortable living.

 Career

 Writing

 Matthews began a literary career, writing novels, plays, short stories, books about drama, and biographies of actors during the 1880s and 1890.
 He wrote three books of sketches of city life.
 One of these, Vignettes of Manhattan (1894), was dedicated to his friend Theodore Roosevelt.

 Brander Matthews was a prolific and varied writer, author of more than thirty books.
-His own novels and plays are undistinguished and long-forgotten (the claim to fame of one of his plays is its footnote status in Theodore Dreiser's novel Sister Carrie: it is the melodrama, A Gold Mine, which the character Carrie attends and which causes her to consider a drama career).
+The claim to fame of one of his plays is its mention in Theodore Dreiser's novel Sister Carrie: it is the melodrama, A Gold Mine, which the character Carrie attends and which causes her to consider a drama career.
 Some of his surveys of American literature and drama sold very well as high-school and college texts.
 One of his earliest books, French Dramatists of the Nineteenth Century (1881), is a scholarly study of the subject and was revised and reprinted twice during two decades, while his 1919 autobiography, These Many Years, is a story of an education in the arts by a man who lived a rich and productive life.
 It also offers an evocation of life in Manhattan c.
 1860–1900.
 Matthews published a biography of Molière in 1910 and a biography of Shakespeare in 1913.